himasz/booking-service/README.md

 **Simple Description**

-Creating a booking service in Spring boot (6 APIs) with in memory repository and an emailing service to notify the customer of their successful booking.
+Creating a booking service in Spring boot (6 APIs) with in memory repository (Database) and an emailing service to notify the customer of their successful booking.

 **Prerequisites to Run**